bike-barn/hermit/README.md

 attache
 =======

-An assistant for managing our *NIX dotfiles with source-control.
+An assistant for managing your *NIX dotfiles with source-control.

 The goal is basically a bash re-implementation of [Briefcase](https://github.com/jim/briefcase) but probably with some